dudelson/website/_posts/2017-06-13-aws-unikernel-guide.md

 tooling matures a bit before attempting this.
 This guide will work best for you if you:

-- use some type of *nix.
+- use some type of *64-bit* *nix.
 AFAIK this guide should be easily followable for all linux and BSD users.
 I am less sure about OSX users.
-  Windows users: Godspeed.
+  Mirage OS does not have support for Windows.
 - want to host a static website.
 If you are looking to host some other, non-static type of site, or are interested in unikernels for some other reason entirely, you will probably still be able to make use of the later parts of